 - Content does not provide personal information of the contributor or any other individual, including addresses, phone numbers, etc.

 - Content does not endorse any commercial product.

-- Content does not pose a risk of damage to the network, computers, or servers of the Maryland Historical Society or its project partners.
+- Content does not pose a risk of damage to the network, computers, or servers of the Maryland Center for History and Culture or its project partners.